-Perceived weight gain accurate for new contraceptive usersJanuary 22nd, 2013 in Obstetrics & gynaecology /
+Perceived weight gain accurate for new contraceptive usersJanuary 22, 2013 in Medicine & Health / Obstetrics & gynaecology

 (HealthDay)—For new contraceptive users, perceived weight gain, reported by about one-third of users, often represents actual weight gain, according to a study published in the January issue of the American Journal of Obstetrics & Gynecology.